Best spring recipes

 Jersey Royals are worth eating on their own as they have such a unique flavour.
 Serve a big bowl of them with this aioli and a geren salad and you have a very easy lunch or supper.
 Harvesting begins in April – look out for the PDO (Protected Designation of Origin) mark which shows they are genuine – i.e. they’re grown in Jersey.

-A healthy fish supper that’s ready quickly in just 15 minutes.
-Make for a quick midweek meal for two.
-With an asparagus salad this crumbed haddock is fresh, easy and light.
+A healthy fish supper that's ready quickly in just 15 minutes, this quick and easy crumbled haddock with an asparagus salad is fresh, easy and light.

 This asparagus, saffron and almond pilaf is a lovely spring dish and a great alternative way to use asparagus.
 It is officially in season on 24 April, but might be in the shops a bit earlier depending on the weather.

 Overcooked broccoli becomes soft, squidgy and deeply satisfying in this salty and chewy sarnie, layered with creamy mozzarella.
 Here are more of our favourite broccoli recipes.

 Pair garden peas with halloumi in these speedy veggie fritters, flavoured with mint and chilli flakes for a little kick.

 The fiery flavour and crisp texture of radishes make the perfect accompaniment in this impressive steak tacos, with hot sauce, soured cream and lime wedges to squeeze over.

 Make the most of peppery pink radishes this spring with this simple but satisfying side, with white miso, sesame seeds and soy sauce.

 A chicken dinner with a difference, serve this chicken schnitzel with a colourful side of quick-pickled radishes, flavoured with dill, cucumber and fennel.